davidkhachatryan123/Otecsys-Trees/README.md

 # Otecsys Trees

-This project's objective is to find the fastest way of getting ancestor of descendant from a tree structure.
-There're 3 solutions and the benchmarks for each one: Path based with MSSQL, Closure Table based with MSSQL and Elasticsearch based.
+This project's objective is to find the fastest way of getting one of ancestors of descendant from a tree structure.

+There're 4 solutions, tests and the benchmarks for each one:
+* Path based with MSSQL
+* Closure Table based with MSSQL
+* Elasticsearch based
+* MongoDB based

 ### Requirements